 Core Services Layer

-iCloud document storage—Use this feature to store user documents and data in the user’s iCloud account.
+iCloud document storage.
+Use this feature to store user documents and data in the user’s iCloud account.

 Automatic Reference Counting

-ARC replaces the traditional managed memory model style of programming found in earlier versions of iOS.
+ARC replaces the traditional managed-memory-model style of programming found in earlier versions of iOS.
 Any new projects you create automatically use ARC.
 And Xcode provides migration tools to help convert existing projects to use ARC.
 For more information about ARC itself, see Transitioning to ARC Release Notes.

-Introduced in iOS 4.0, block objects are a C-level language construct that you can incorporate into your C and Objective-C code.
+Block objects are a C-level language construct that you can incorporate into your C and Objective-C code.
 A block object is essentially an anonymous function and the data that goes with that function, something which in other languages is sometimes called a closure or lambda.
 Blocks are particularly useful as callbacks or in places where you need a way of easily combining both the code to be executed and the associated data.